The General John W. Vessey Chair in Conflict Prevention

 The Council on Foreign Relations established the General John W. Vessey Chair in Conflict Prevention in 2005 in honor of General Vessey, the former chairman of the Joint Chiefs of Staff.
-Made possible by a generous gift from CFR member Patrick M. Byrne, chairman of the board and president of Overstock.com, and his parents John and Dorothy, the chair was created to recognize the importance of conflict prevention in an increasingly complicated and dangerous world.
+Made possible by a generous gift from CFR member Patrick M. Byrne, founder of Overstock.com, and his parents John and Dorothy, the chair was created to recognize the importance of conflict prevention in an increasingly complicated and dangerous world.
 The Byrnes made this gift to recognize Vessey’s contributions to the country over more than sixty years of public service and to call attention to a missing ingredient in the U.S. foreign policy debate: the need for a strategy for preventing conflict around the globe.

 The chair is held by the director of the Center for Preventive Action.

 John W. Vessey Jr. was born in Minneapolis, Minnesota, on June 29, 1922.
 In high school, he joined the Minnesota National Guard, and in 1940, his unit was called up to active duty.
 He served as an artillery sergeant in the 34th Infantry Division (Red Bull Division) and fought with distinction in North Africa, receiving a battlefield commission at Anzio.
 After World War II, Vessey attended the U.S. Army Command and General Staff College, the Armed Forces Staff College, and the Industrial College of the Armed Forces.
 He also graduated from the University of Maryland at the age of forty-one, and from the Army Helicopter School in 1970 as a colonel.